Tory MPs not party members should decide on leader, says William Hague

 The ex-leader of the opposition said it would “be better” for elected politicians to take the decision out of the hands of members.

-Ms Truss was made prime minister after winning over a majority of 160,000 party members this summer, but her rival Rishi Sunak won more support from Tory MPs.
+Liz Truss was made prime minister after winning over a majority of 160,000 party members this summer, but her rival Rishi Sunak won more support from Tory MPs.

 Asked if he wished the decision did not lie with the grassroots, Mr Hague told Times Radio: “Yes, is basically the answer to that”, adding that small memberships was an issue that confronted all parties.